nikolaicholakov25/SOFTUNI-React-Exam/README.md

 You can like and then dislike a movie and you can reserve a seat and then delete reservation.

+There is a Google Map with a couple of markers for Cinemas around London.
 ### Error Handling

 The Error handling is visible when an user makes a mistake trying to: